makbn/docker_basics_tutorial/README.md

 | --------------- | ------- | --------------- |
 | —all , -a       |         | show all images |

-- docker image have intermediate layers that increase reusability, decrease disk usage and spped up `docker build` by allowing each step to be cached! these intermediat layer are not shoen by default.
+- Docker image has intermediate layers that increase reusability, decrease disk usage and speed up `docker build` by allowing each step to be cached! these intermediate layers are not shown by default.

 ### example